Search engine indexing: Inverted indices

 Many search engines incorporate an inverted index when evaluating a search query to quickly locate documents containing the words in a query and then rank these documents by relevance.
 Because the inverted index stores a list of the documents containing each word, the search engine can use direct access to find the documents associated with each word in the query in order to retrieve the matching documents quickly.
 The following is a simplified illustration of an inverted index:

-This index can only determine whether a word exists within a particular document, since it stores no information regarding the frequency and position of the word; it is therefore considered to be a boolean index.
+This index can only determine whether a word exists within a particular document, since it stores no information regarding the frequency and position of the word; it is therefore considered to be a Boolean index.
 Such an index determines which documents match a query but does not rank matched documents.
 In some designs the index includes additional information such as the frequency of each word in each document or the positions of a word in each document.
 Position information enables the search algorithm to identify word proximity to support searching for phrases; frequency can be used to help in ranking the relevance of documents to the query.
 Such topics are the central research focus of information retrieval.

 The inverted index is a sparse matrix, since not all words are present in each document.
 To reduce computer storage memory requirements, it is stored differently from a two dimensional array.
 The index is similar to the term document matrices employed by latent semantic analysis.
 The inverted index can be considered a form of a hash table.
 In some cases the index is a form of a binary tree, which requires additional storage but may reduce the lookup time.
 In larger indices the architecture is typically a distributed hash table.

+Implementation of Phrase Search Using an Inverted Index

+For phrase searching, a specialized form of an inverted index called a positional index is used.
+A positional index not only stores the ID of the document containing the token but also the exact position(s) of the token within the document in the postings list.
+The occurrences of the phrase specified in the query are retrieved by navigating these postings list and identifying the indexes at which the desired terms occur in the expected order (the same as the order in the phrase).
+So if we are searching for occurrence of the phrase "First Witch", we would: